Distinguishing coloring: Additional properties

 A coloring of a given graph is distinguishing for that graph if and only if it is distinguishing for the complement graph.
 Therefore, every graph has the same distinguishing number as its complement.

 For every graph G, the distinguishing number of G is at most proportional to the logarithm of the number of automorphisms of G. If the automorphisms form a nontrivial abelian group, the distinguishing number is two, and if it forms a dihedral group then the distinguishing number is at most three.

 For every finite group, there exists a graph with that group as its group of automorphisms, with distinguishing number two.
 This result extends Frucht's theorem that every finite group can be realized as the group of symmetries of a graph.

 Variations

 A proper distinguishing coloring is a distinguishing coloring that is also a proper coloring: each two adjacent vertices have different colors.
-The minimum number of colors in a proper distinguish coloring of a graph is called the distinguishing chromatic number of the graph.
+The minimum number of colors in a proper distinguishing coloring of a graph is called the distinguishing chromatic number of the graph.